simonjwright/ACATS-grading/README.md

 The originator's test rationale and procedures are described in [gnatinst.txt](gnatinst.txt).

+## Compiler ##

+Normally, the suite will run the tests using whichever GNAT suite is first in the PATH.

+The `llvm` branch expects to find the GNAT LLVM suite in the PATH (i.e. it looks for `llvm-gnatmake`, `llvm-gcc`).

 ## Running ##

 It's best to run the suite in a different directory from its own.